Russia's war on Ukraine latest news: Zelenskiy heads to Washington seeking more U.S. support | Politics

 * Biden will announce nearly $2 billion in new military assistance for Ukraine, a senior U.S. official said. * The U.S. Senate has advanced a government-funding bill that includes $44.9 billion in emergency assistance to Ukraine and NATO allies.

-* The World Bank said it had approved an additional financing package totalling $610 million to address urgent relief and recovery needs in Ukraine. * China hopes all parties in the Ukraine crisis will maintain restraint and resolve security concerns through political means, President Xi Jinping told Dmitry Medvedev, chairman of the United Russia party, during a meeting in Beijing, Chinese state media Xinhua reported.
+* China hopes all parties in the Ukraine crisis will maintain restraint and resolve security concerns through political means, President Xi Jinping told Dmitry Medvedev, chairman of the United Russia party, during a meeting in Beijing, Chinese state media Xinhua reported.
+CONFLICT

-CONFLICT * President Vladimir Putin will make an important, substantive speech later on Wednesday when he meets his defence chiefs for an end-of-year meeting to assess the progress of Russia's military campaign in Ukraine, the Kremlin said.

 POWER SUPPLY * Ukraine's power grid operator, Ukrenergo, reported a "significant power shortage" and restrictions caused by missile and drone attacks.
 "At night, the enemy again shelled the de-occupied areas in the east and south with artillery, which damaged the power grids," it said on Telegram.
 "Repair works have already started."